UNDERSEA EXPEDITIONS LLC.

 double occupancy

-We are excited to dive the "Best of Thailand" including the Similan, Surin, and southern Andaman Sea on board our all LGBTQ+ charter of The Phinisi liveaboard this New Year's!
+We are excited to dive the best of Thailand including the Similan and Surin Islands and Richelieu Rock on a North Andaman Sea itinerary on board our all LGBTQ+ charter of Thailand Aggressor liveaboard next winter!

 November-March is the best season for diving the Andaman Sea.
 Underwater highlights include cephalopods like octopus, cuttlefish, and squid, colorful soft corals, unique Indian Ocean fishes, zebra sharks, and with a little luck, mantas or maybe something even bigger!